-I was a late bloomer: I didn’t try my first oyster — raw or otherwise — until a friend introduced me to them six years ago.
+I was a late bloomer: I didn’t try my first oyster — raw or otherwise — until a friend introduced me to them eight years ago.
 He enticed me to a popular Toronto restaurant with a promise of fresh lobster, yet I left with a newly acquired hankering for this mollusk.
 I remember hesitantly trying that first one at his urging, sans sauce or horseradish: sweet, briny, with a mild fruity finish — I can taste it still.
 It was a Kusshi from Vancouver Island.
 You could say it was love at first slurp.

 Since then, I’ve found myself following a slew of Instagram accounts dedicated to oyster farming.
 (That’s right, I double-tap every time an oyster pops up on my feed and I don’t care who knows it.)
 My oyster obsession isn’t rare, however.
 After reading everything I could get my hands on about the history of the mollusk, I discovered the art of shucking dates back thousands of years.
 In 2015, researchers from Leiden University in the Netherlands discovered a shell dating back 500,000 years with drawings scratched onto it.

 “Perhaps our fondness for oysters is ingrained in our DNA — an evolutionary throwback to our basic needs of water, salt and protein,” suggests Patrick McMurray, the proprietor of Toronto restaurant The Ceili Cottage, in his book, The Oyster Companion: A Field Guide.